Your ALS Guide

 How much will I have to pay?

 Cough assist machines are considered rentals for the first 13 months and are covered through Medicare, Medicaid, and most private insurance plans.
 After 13 months, the machine becomes yours and your supplies will continue to be covered by your insurance.
-You will need to be proactive and ask your insurance for replacement masks, tubing, and filters ahead of time.
+You may need to be proactive and ask your insurance for replacement masks, tubing, and filters ahead of time.

 Medicare will cover 80% of the cost of your monthly rental.
 Medicaid, supplemental plans, and secondary private insurance should pay for the remaining 20%.
 If you have Medicare but do not have Medicaid, a supplemental plan, or secondary private insurance, you will likely have to pay the remaining 20% out of your own pocket.